deepanshudashora/NSE_stock_checker/README.md

-# NSE Stock Price & PE Ratio Checker
+# NSE Stock Price & News Checker

 ## Overview

-NSE Stock Price & PE Ratio Checker is a Chrome extension that allows users to quickly fetch the current stock price and recent news for companies listed on the National Stock Exchange (NSE) of India.
+NSE Stock Price & News Checker is a Chrome extension that allows users to quickly fetch the current stock price and recent news for companies listed on the National Stock Exchange (NSE) of India.
 The extension uses data from Google Finance to provide up-to-date information.

 ## Features